-We all love a little UV exposure, but science has proven time and again that overexposure to UV rays prematurely ages us in the form of wrinkles and hyperpigmentation, damages the eyes, burns us (“don’t touch my shoulder!”) and most dangerously, increases the chances of getting skin cancer.
+We all love spending time outdoors, but science has proven time and again that overexposure to UV rays, as well as environmental aggressors, prematurely ages us with the appearance of wrinkles and hyperpigmentation, can cause burns on the skin, and most dangerously, increase the chance of getting skin cancer.

-To ensure that you and your skin have fun in the sun with no regrets, here are 10 tips from our skin care experts!
+To ensure that you and your skin have no regrets, here are 10 tips from our skin care experts!

-Avoid tanning and UV tanning booths.
 According to the Skin Cancer Foundation, one indoor tanning session increases melanoma risk by 20 percent.
-(Source: SkinCancer.org) Click here to find out more reasons to ditch indoor tanning.
+(Source: SkinCancer.org) Click hereto find out more reasons to ditch indoor tanning.

-Do a skin examination every month.
 Early detection of abnormalities on the skin is most important.
-Watch how to examine your skin at home.
+Watch how to examine your skinat home.